AnaGajardoni/School_District_Analysis/README.md

 |    Wright High School | 83.3 | 84.0 | 83.8 | 83.6 |

 ### Average Reading Score for each grade level from each school
+The average Reading Score shows NaN for Thomas High School 9th graders.
+Once again, this was the only portion of data that was affected, all the rest stays the same.

 ![Reading_Scores_complete](/resources/Reading_Scores_complete.png)